-I spent twenty-five years in the printing and mailing business, a service industry so mature that most people assume any possible improvements have already been thought of.
+I spent more than twenty-five years in the printing and mailing business, a service industry so mature that most people assume any possible improvements have already been thought of.
 They erroneously conclude that it would be very difficult to compete with huge mailing companies that have been established for decades.

 But our amazing DocuSend team did not accept that.
 They relentlessly looked for those holes and found them on a massive scale.
-Not surprisingly, the gaps we found had a common thread: the print-to-mail industry was completely ignoring the needs of small to medium-size businesses and even the low-volume mailing applications of large organizations.
+Not surprisingly, the gaps we found had a common thread: The print-to-mail industry was completely ignoring the needs of small to medium-size businesses and even the low-volume mailing applications of large organizations.